Amani5576/Nebula_Intensity/README.md

     HDUs[x][1]

-Running the file allows you to get necessary information from the header of the Primary such as *Number of data Axes for ImageHDU*, *Approximate right ascension in hours*, *Name of Object*, etc. The file can be run by running python ./FitExtraction.py on any terminal emulator on a computer with Python 3 installed
+Running the file allows you to get necessary information from the header of the Primary such as *Number of data Axes for ImageHDU*, *Approximate right ascension in hours*, *Name of Object*, etc. The file can be run by running python ./FitExtraction.py on any terminal emulator on a computer with Python 3 installed.

 ## DataAnalysis.py file (by Amani5576)
 This file: